areibman/repatch/README.md

 - Generates concise 1-2 sentence summaries per commit
 - Creates an overall summary of all changes
 - Processes the top 10 most significant commits

+### 🧮 Flexible Commit Filtering

+Tailor every patch note to the story you want to tell:

+- **Custom date ranges** – select any start and end date to cover bespoke release windows.
+- **Release comparisons** – pick two GitHub releases and summarize only the commits between them.
+- **Tag filters** – include or exclude commits that carry specific git tags when shaping your narrative.

+Each generated note stores the filter metadata so you can audit or regenerate the exact same slice of history later.

 ### 📧 Email Newsletters